CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-results.md

 MailerQ uses four different queues to which results are published.
-Based on the type of result (success, failure or retry) a message is published to one of these queues:
+Based on the type of result (success, failure or retry) a message is published to one or more of these queues:

 - The results queue
 - The success queue